 For some stylish apartment living, adjacent to the Melbourne Town Hall, head to Collins Hotel Apartments at 182 Collins Street (next to the Athenaeum Theatre).

-The lovely folks at the Mantra Group offer a special 15% off room nights to all Festival guests when you book online for the Festival dates using the promo code MICF19.
 The Mantra Group provide top-notch accommodation at various convenient locations around the city and beyond – check out Mantra on Russell (also a Festival show venue!), Mantra on The Park, Mantra 100 Exhibition, Mantra Little Bourke, Peppers Docklands, Mantra Southbank and Mantra St Kilda Road.

 Want to keep your cash for comedy and still get a good nights’ rest?
 We recommend Travelodge, a super-affordable option with all the accommodation essentials.
 Visit their convenient locations in Southbank (near Arts Centre Melbourne) and Docklands.